shanegibbs/dragon-gen/docs/service-layer-architecture.md

 ## Overview

-The service layer provides an abstraction between the UI and the domain objects (Dragon, DragonClan).
+The service layer provides an abstraction between the UI and the Rust backend.
 This creates a clean separation of concerns and makes the codebase more maintainable and testable.
+The service layer uses `DragonInfo` (read-only data structures) rather than exposing internal domain objects.

 ## Architecture Layers